Step Seven: Evaluation Methods

 Before taking your exam, it is recommended that you become familiar with the types of exams and the evaluation methods that are used to grade them.

 Rationale for Selection Mode Determination

 All Civil Service Commission (CSC) tests are designed to measure the knowledge, skills, and abilities needed to perform the duties of a particular title.
-The Division of Selection Services and Recruitment looks at how the title is used in the hiring agency and how many candidates are competing to determine the most appropriate test format.
+The Division of Agency Services looks at how the title is used in the hiring agency and how many candidates are competing to determine the most appropriate test format.
 Sometimes we use more than one format.

 Evaluation of Education and Experience

 For this type of Evaluation, your application is the test.
 No written or physical test is administered.
 An examiner evaluates the education and experience shown on your application against the job requirements.
 Only relevant experience gained within the last 10 years is assigned credit.

 Our questionnaire/supplemental application is a "self-report" of background and experience that you complete at home and submit to CSC within a designated timeframe.
 The questions are based on the significant aspects of the position being tested.

 A written test is usually a multiple-choice test or an essay test measuring job-related knowledge, skills, and abilities.

 You can view general information about studying for Multiple Choice Tests by going to the Multiple-Choice Exam Orientation Guide. [pdf]

 The Supervisory Test Battery (STB) is a computer-based test that measures supervisory skills and abilities.
 It is sometimes combined with a test of technical knowledge in an exam for a particular title.
 For more information on the process, download our STB guide [pdf].